Ben02/hexo-theme-Anatole/README.md

 ### Customize Your Navbar

-Hexo-theme-anatole shows links of 'About' and 'Links' pages in navbar by default.
+Hexo-theme-Anatole shows links of 'About' and 'Links' pages in navbar by default.
 You should create two pages whose permalinks are `about` and `links`.
 If you would like to change those two urls or delete them, you can edit `/layout/partrial/nav.jade`.

 ## For A Better Experience